YottaDB/YDBDoc/MessageRecovery/errors.rst

 CRYPTHASHGENFAILED, Failed to generate cryptographic hash for symmetric key corresponding to file ffff. eeee

-Run Time Error: gtmcrypt plug-in reports there is problem with the hash function.
+Run Time Error: gtmcrypt plug-in reports that there is a problem with the hash function.

 Action: Examine the message (eeee) from the plug-in and take the appropriate action.